-The combination of density functional theory (DFT) and dynamical mean-field theory (DMFT) has become the work-horse method for the modeling of stronglycorrelated materials^{1-3}.
-For DMFT, a (multi-orbital) Hubbard model is constructed in a selected correlated subspace, which usually describes the valence electrons of the transition metal orbitals in a material.
-An adequate basis for these localized orbitals are projective Wannier functions^{4,5}.
+The combination of density functional theory (DFT) and dynamical mean-field theory (DMFT) has become the workhorse method for the modeling of strongly correlated materials [1-3].
+For DMFT, a (multiorbital) Hubbard model is constructed in a selected correlated subspace, which usually describes the valence electrons of the transition-metal orbitals in a material.
+An adequate basis for these localized orbitals are projective Wannier functions [4,5].
 In contrast to the Bloch wave functions, these functions are localized in real space, and therefore provide a natural basis to include local interactions as they resemble atomic orbitals and decay with increasing distance from the nuclei.
 However, the selection of the correlated subspace itself and the Wannier function construction are not uniquely defined.

-In the present work, we use $SrMnO_3$ to analyze the differences of some common models.
-This perovskite is an insulator6 with a nominal filling of three electrons in the Mn 3d shell.
-There are various works concerning its electronic structure, both on the experimental $^{7-12}$ as well as on the theoretical side $^{13-16}$.
-For the construction of the correlated subspace, we explicitly identify the following meaningful cases: The first is a three orbital model for the t{2q} states only.
-For the second choice, usually denoted as d - dp model, the transition metal 3d-states and the oxygen 2p-states are considered in the Wannier function construction, but the Hubbard interaction is only applied to the 3d-states.
-The correlated subspace is then affected by the lower lying oxygen bands due to hybridizations.
-In both cases, the full 3d manifold can be retained by including the e_q orbitals in genuine 5 orbital models.
+In the present work, we use SrMnO3 to analyze the differences of some common models.
+This perovskite is an insulator [6] with a nominal filling of three electrons in the Mn 3d shell.
+There are various works concerning its electronic structure, both on the experimental [7-12] as well as on the theoretical side [13-16].
+For the construction of the correlated subspace, we explicitly identify the following meaningful cases: The first is a three orbital model for the $t{2g}$ states only.
+For the second choice, usually denoted as d-dp model, the transition metal 3d states and the oxygen 2p states are considered in the Wannier function construction, but the Hubbard interaction is only applied to the 3d states.
+The correlated subspace is then affected by the lower-lying oxygen bands due to hybridizations.
+In both cases, the full 3d manifold can be retained by including the $e_g$ orbitals in genuine five orbital models.

-To assess the consequences of the different low-energy

-models, a good resolution of the spectral function on the real-frequency axis is beneficial.
-Due to its exactness up to statistical noise, Continuous Time Quantum Monte Carlo (CTQMC) is often used as a DMFT impurity solver^{17-19}.
-However, when using a CTQMC impurity solver, an analytic continuation is necessary, which results in spectral functions with a severely limited resolution at higher frequencies 20 .
+To assess the consequences of the different low-energy models, a good resolution of the spectral function on the realfrequency axis is beneficial.
+Due to its exactness up to statistical noise, continuous time quantum Monte Carlo (CTQMC) is often used as a DMFT impurity solver [17-19].
+However, when using a CTQMC impurity solver, an analytic continuation is necessary, which results in spectral functions with a severely limited resolution at higher frequencies [20].
 This can make it difficult to judge the influence of the choices made for the correlated subspace.
-In the present paper, we therefore employ the real-frequency Fork Tensor Product States (FTPS) solver20.
-This recently developed zero temperature impurity solver was previously applied to $SrVO_3$, making it possible to reveal an atomic multiplet structure in the upper Hubbard band20.
+In the present paper, we therefore employ the real-frequency fork tensor product state (FTPS) solver [20].
+This recently developed zero-temperature impurity solver was previously applied to SrVO3, making it possible to reveal an atomic multiplet structure in the upper Hubbard band [20].
 This observation of a distinct multiplet structure in a real-material calculation is an important affirmation of the atom-centered view promoted by DMFT.

 The present work also serves as a deeper investigation of the capabilities of the FTPS solver.
-We show that the FTPS solver can be applied to d-dp models, leading to new insight into the interplay of the atomic physics of the transition metal impurity and hybridization effects with the oxygen atoms as a natural extension to the atomcentered view.
-Furthermore, the physics of SrMnO3 is different from SrVO3, since the manganate is an insulator, and thus it constitutes a new challenge for the FTPS solver.
-While we presented a proof of concept for FTPS on a simple 5-band model before20, we now perform full 5-band real-frequency DFT+DMFT calculations for both d-only and d-dp models.
+We show that the FTPS solver can be applied to d-dp models, leading to insight into the interplay of the atomic physics of the transition metal impurity and hybridization effects with the oxygen atoms as a natural extension to the atom-centered view.
+Furthermore, the physics of SrMnO3 is different from SrVO3, since the manganate is an insulator, and thus it constitutes a challenge for the FTPS solver.
+While we presented a proof of concept for FTPS on a simple five-band model before [20], we now perform full five-band real-frequency DFT+DMFT calculations for both d-only and d-dp models.